 Structural Determinants of Black Youth Mental Health: Examining the Role of Structural Racism

-Aaron Neal (MA Student in Psychology)
+Aaron Neal (PhD Student in Clinical Psychology)

 In this project, we partner with Black youth using community based participatory research to examine the racist institutions that are determinants of Black youths’ mental health.
 Further, this project investigates how these institutions work together to create structural racism, and determines to what extent structural racism contributes to Black youths’ experiences with depression.
 This project follows Jones’ (2018) anti-racism conceptual framework by naming racism, describing how racism is acting across contexts impacting Black youth, and then utilizing those findings to strategically intervene with effective policy and intervention.